Shubhajeetgithub/CompetitiveProgramming/README.md

 1) (a + b) and (a ^ b) have the same parity (AND and XOR share the same parity)
 2) Manhattan distance property: if b lies between a and c, then MANH(a, b) + MANH(b, c) = MANH(a, c)
 3) k bitstring (i.e., count of 0s and 1s are equal in every window of size k) -> can be represented as ss...ss' where s.size() == k and s' is a prefix of s
+4) A periodic string that is palindromic is piecewise palindromic.

+# Other concepts
+## Difference array

 # Other templates
 ### Inversion count -> Merge sort -> O(NlogN)